Part-DB/Part-DB-server/docs/usage/information_provider_system.md

   Part-DB will save the prices in their native currency, and you can use Part-DB currency conversion feature to convert it to your preferred currency.
 * `PROVIDER_OCOTPART_COUNTRY`: The country you want to get prices in if available (optional, 2 letter ISO-code,
   default: `DE`).
-To get correct prices, you have to set this and the currency setting to the correct value.
+To get the correct prices, you have to set this and the currency setting to the correct value.
 * `PROVIDER_OCTOPART_SEARCH_LIMIT`: The maximum number of results to return per search (optional, default: `10`).
 This affects how quickly your monthly limit is used up.
 * `PROVIDER_OCTOPART_ONLY_AUTHORIZED_SELLERS`: If set to `true`, only offers from [authorized sellers](https://octopart.com/authorized) will be returned (optional, default: `false`).

-**Attention**: If you change the octopart clientID after you have already used the provider, you have to remove the OAuth token in the Part-DB database.
+**Attention**: If you change the Octopart clientID after you have already used the provider, you have to remove the OAuth token in the Part-DB database.
 Remove the entry in the table `oauth_tokens` with the name `ip_octopart_oauth`.

 ### Digi-Key

-The Digi-Key provider uses the [Digi-Key API](https://developer.digikey.com/) to search for parts and getting shopping information from [Digi-Key](https://www.digikey.com/).
+The Digi-Key provider uses the [Digi-Key API](https://developer.digikey.com/) to search for parts and get shopping information from [Digi-Key](https://www.digikey.com/).
 To use it you have to create an account at Digi-Key and get an API key on the [Digi-Key API page](https://developer.digikey.com/).